jackiehjm/stx-docs/doc/source/security/kubernetes/starlingx-openstack-kubernetes-from-stsadmin-account-login.rst

 For StarlingX, Platform OpenStack and Kubernetes CLIs from the 'sysadmin' Linux Account Login
 =============================================================================================

-You can establish credentials for StarlingX, Platform OpenStack and Kubernetes
+You can establish credentials for |prod|, Platform OpenStack and Kubernetes
 |CLIs| from the 'sysadmin' Linux account login.

 .. rubric:: |context|